 Occupational Projections (Long Term)

 Occupational Projections (Long Term) provide estimates of current and projected occupational employment for a 10-year projections period.
-Also provided are the annual growth rate, the number of annual average new jobs, the number of annual average replacement jobs, and the annual average total openings.
+Also provided are the annual growth rate, the number of annual openings, the number of annual transfers from one occupation to another, and the number of annual exits from the labor force.
 These data are updated every 2 years.

 Source: Indiana Department of Workforce Development

 Readers should view the estimates of projected employment as indicators of relative magnitude and probable direction rather than as estimates of absolute values.
 Therefore, consider the projections a starting point when studying future industry and occupational employment.